progressive-instruments/phrasa-docs/docs/getting_started.md

 ## Harmony

-Phrasa provides you with tools to write music with musical concepts in mind, for example <span style="color:blueviolet;font-size:120%">**<u>Relativity</u>**</span> - a core abstract concept that underline chords, scales, rhythms and many other applications.
+Phrasa provides you with tools to write music with musical concepts in mind such as <span style="color:blueviolet;font-size:120%">**<u>Relativity</u>**</span> - a core abstract concept that underline chords, scales, rhythms and many other applications.

 In this example, instead of writing down the actual note as we did before, we can write the offset in relation to its harmonic context: